 Purpose: Explains complex phenomena or processes.

-Use: Common in social sciences to understand the underlying factors contributing to a particular outcome.
+Use: Frequent in social sciences to define the causes that led to a specific result or conclusion.

 4. Intrinsic Case Study

-Purpose: Focuses on a particular case because it is of special interest or unique in itself.
+Purpose: Focuses on a particular case because it is of special interest or unique.

 Focus: Deep exploration of a specific case, often for its intrinsic value.